 Blended (hybrid) learning consists of traditional in-person classroom instruction mixed with e-learning (web-based) instruction and/or activities.
-In-person, classroom-based learning time is scheduled along with web-based or out-of-class work; typically, in-person class time is replaced with web-based or out-of-class work.
-Communications and coursework are enhanced by making use of Canvas, MySCNM, and other online education tools.
+In-person, classroom-based learning time is scheduled along with web-based or out-ofclass work; typically, in-person class time is replaced with web-based or out-of-class work.
+Communications and coursework are enhanced by making use of Canvas, MySonoran, and other online education tools.
 Technology Requirements

-Students enrolled in SCNM courses must have access to hardware, software, and internet bandwidth that meets the minimum technology and computer requirements that will allow them to successfully navigate SCNM's technology systems.
-To view recommended minimum requirements and evaluate their device(s), students should visit the Technology Check website at techcheck.scnm.edu.
+Students enrolled in Sonoran University courses must have access to hardware, software, and internet bandwidth that meets the minimum technology and computer requirements that will allow them to successfully navigate Sonoran University's technology systems.
+To view recommended minimum requirements and evaluate their device(s), students should visit the Technology Check website at techcheck.sonoran.edu.

-Course Accessibility
+Course Access